cl4cnam/funcSug/README.md

 ```
 to execute ```parallelBranch1``` and ```parallelBranch2``` concurrently.

+You can also:
-You can also add a branch dynamically.
+- add a branch dynamically,
+- select parallel branch(es) according to event(s).

-### Interruptible sequence
+### Interruptible block
 You can interrupt (`break`), pause (`pause`), resume (`resume`) or restart (`restart`) a block.
 For example:
 ```
 parallel: